ANRED logo: anorexia nervosa, bulimia, binge eating disorder: information and resources

 This section of our Web site includes first-person stories of recovery, poems, and words of inspiration of, by, and for ANRED's visitors.

 If you want to submit material for The Forum, e-mail it to us.
 We are looking for examples of successful problem solving and stories about how people took charge of their lives and overcame disordered eating.
 We know that misery, depression, discouragement, and other painful emotions accompany eating disorders.
-We don't believe, however, that we do anyone a service by putting up selections that brood and dwell on suffering without also suggesting a way out.
-That's a long-winded way of saying please don't send us material that speaks only of pain, hopelessness, and despair.
-That's only part of the story.
+We don’t believe, however, that we do anyone any good by putting up selections that brood and dwell on suffering without also suggesting a way out.
+That’s a long-winded way of saying please don’t send us material that speaks only of pain, hopelessness, and despair.
+That’s only part of the story.

 All submissions become the property of ANRED and may be edited for clarity and brevity.
 To protect privacy, if we post your material, we will use only your initials.
 Members of the ANRED editorial board decide which articles, and how many of them, are appropriate for posting.

-Thank you, ANRED!
+• Thank you, ANRED!

 There is a fine line with eating disorders.
 There's that sense of competition, and finding someone "sicker" just provided new avenues to self-destruction.
 I was so glad to see that you have a different focus.
 I think so much more emphasis needs to be put on getting better, not in publishing everyone's lists of destructive practices.

 I liked your caution to the individual who was recovered and wanting to help others.
-I am also a Licensed Clinical Professional Counselor, but I don't want to treat eating disorders!
-Not because I'm afraid of going back there -- God knows, I never want to go through that hell again -- but I don't think having an eating disorder necessarily qualifies a person to treat eating disorders.
-And in the beginning stages of recovery, when I did try to "help" someone, I often found myself slipping.
+I am also a Licensed Clinical Professional Counselor, but I don’t want to treat eating disorders!
+Not because I’m afraid of going back there — God knows I never want to go through that hell again — but I don’t think having an eating disorder necessarily qualifies a person to treat eating disorders.
+And in the beginning stages of recovery, when I did try to “help” someone, I often found myself slipping.
 I thought your advice was excellent.

-I do give educational presentations to school classes and community groups, but even in those I NEVER discuss my own weight or symptoms.
+I do give educational presentations to school classes and community groups, but even in those I NEVER discuss my weight or symptoms.
 I simply let people know recovery can be done.
 I needed to hear that when I was going through the bad times.
 Thanks again.

 E.S.